HPPSS/SC25/organizers.rst

 Pete Mendygral is a Distinguished Technologist in the HPC&AI organization at HPE where he works on distributed runtimes and other technologies focused on productivity and efficiency for complex workflows.
-He is the technical lead and architect for DragonHPC project and is passionate about helping researchers and communities succeed.
+He is the technical lead and architect for the DragonHPC project and is passionate about helping researchers and communities succeed.
 Pete received a PhD in astrophysics from the University of Minnesota in 2011, where he developed HPC applications to study outflows from supermassive blackholes.